-This was a bit of an epiphany for me and a turning point.
-I began speaking out and writing letters to the local newspaper about my experience and concern.
-In very little time, I worked with friends and community leaders to found a citizens action group we named "HealthLink".
-HealthLink organized the community to take action sometimes in the form of letters, phone calls, or protest, as well as in the halls of the Massachusetts State House, Congress, and the White House and played a leading role in tough state regulations for old coal plants.
+This was an epiphany for me and a turning point in my life.
+I began to speak out and write letters to the local newspaper about my experience and concern.
+In very little time, a group of unlikely activists had come together to found a citizens action group we named "HealthLink".
+HealthLink organized community action sometimes in the form of letters, phone calls, or protest, and often in the halls of the Massachusetts State House, Congress, and the White House and played a leading role in tough state regulations for old coal plants.

 It didn't take long before my activism for clean air led me to discover another coal-burning related problem -- a toxic mess that had, over decades, contaminated the drinking water for 80,000 local residents in Salem, Beverly, and parts of Wenham.
-Since the power plant was built in 1954 the toxic solid waste left behind from burning coal was carelessly and illegally dumped right next to Wenham Lake, a drinking water supply for 80,000 local residents.
-Over the decades, the waste pit had migrated and now sat 6 feet deep at the base of the lake, next to the drinking water.
+Since the power plant was built in 1954 the solid waste left behind from burning coal, known as fly ash, was carelessly and illegally dumped right next to the Wenham Lake reservoir.
+Over the decades, the waste pit had been carried downstream and now sat six feet deep in the drinking water.

-I teamed up with Jan Schlichtmann, the lawyer behind the ground-breaking environmental law case in Woburn that inspired the book “A Civil Action”.
-Through citizen activism, science, and legal action we convinced the original owners of the power plant, New England Power which was bought by National Grid, to clean up their mess, The cleanup spanned 6 years and cost an estimated $10 million, preserving the drinking water for generations to come.
+I teamed up with Jan Schlichtmann, Beverly resident, and the lawyer behind the groundbreaking environmental law case in Woburn that inspired the book “A Civil Action”.
+Through citizen activism, science, and legal action we convinced the original owners of the power plant, New England Power which was bought by National Grid, to clean up their mess, The cleanup spanned six years and cost an estimated $10 million, thus preserving the drinking water for generations to come.
 The coal power plant shut down as well, improving the quality of life for all the surrounding communities.